-On 27 June 2019, the AER released the draft version 6 of the Guidelines for consultation, proposing minor updates to reflect the new Electricity Retail Code (the Code).
+On 27 June 2019, the AER released the draft version 6 of the Retail pricing information guidelines (the Guidelines) for consultation, proposing minor updates to reflect the new Electricity retail code (the Code).

 In 2019, the AER decided that, due to a range of external developments and policy issues, it would not be practicable to proceed to amend the Guidelines.